bgplab/bgplab/docs/3-upcoming.md

 * Centralized route collection service (like bgp.tools)
 * Using RPKI for route validation (with Routinator as the source of RPKI information)

     See [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7211620163396263936/) for more details.

 ## Advanced Scenarios

 * Peering across a low-end router using a default route

     See [this blog post](https://blog.ipspace.net/2024/06/ebgp-multihop-use-cases.html) for more details.

+* Use BIRD as a BGP route server

 ## Use MPLS with BGP